chaitae/YarnSpinner/Documentation/YarnSpinner-Programming/Extending.md

 ## Creating a custom command
-Creating a custom command is a simple two step procedure.i
+Creating a custom command is a simple two step procedure.

-1. We need to get the dialogue object that's in use, then regiser a new function for it.
+1. We need to get the dialogue object that's in use, then register a new function for it.
 ```
     // get the Dialogue object
 	// varstorage_implementation is the object that handles variable storage - it's not important in this example